Writers' Cage Match: How to Get Your Asterisk Kicked!

 Narrator 2: He comes back with a vicious run-on sentence Looks like his participle is dangling, he may be hurt!

 Narrator 1: The doctor said he fragmented his sentence.

 Narrator 2: Yeah.
 They hit him so hard, I think it split his infinitive wide open!

 Narrator 1: He looks mad now.
 He's moving in for the knock out.
 Ooohh!
-The Mangler just tripped over his own vocabulary.
+The Grammar-Mangler just tripped over his own vocabulary.
 I don't believe it.
-They just knocked out the editor.
+Wait?
+Both writers just quit pummeling each other and jumped on the editors.
+What a vicious attack!
+Take that for your submission guidelines!
+What a melee?!
+There's blood and typos all over the place.
+Here comes security.
 Folks, It's brutal out there tonight!

 Those guys at the WWE, they just know how to market.
 I think this just might work!

 Is a cage match for writers a terrible idea?